Text2Motion: From Natural Language Instructions to Feasible Plans: Implementation Details

-noting that maintaining some degree of policy stochasticity is beneficial for policy sequence optimization (Sec.~\ref{subsec:taps-geometric-planning}).
-Instead of evaluating the policies on $\mathcal{D}_v$ which, contains states for which no feasible action exists, the policies are synchronously evaluated in an environment that exhibits only feasible states.
+Instead of evaluating the policies on $\mathcal{D}_v$, which contains states for which no feasible action exists, the policies are synchronously evaluated in an environment that exhibits only feasible states.
 This simplifies model selection and standardizes skill capabilities across primitives.
-We train a deterministic dynamics model per primitive using the forward prediction loss:
+All Q-functions achieve precision and recall rates of over 95\%.
+The average success rates of the converged policies over 100 evaluation episodes are: $\pi_{\text{Pick}}$ with 99\%, $\pi_{\text{Place}}$ with 90\%, $\pi_{\text{Pull}}$ with 86\%, $\pi_{\text{Push}}$ with 97\%.